corda/auctionhouse/README.md

 is provided with example requests.

 ## Troubleshooting
-When running the flow tests, if you get a Quasar instrumention error then add:
+When running the flow tests, if you get a Quasar instrumentation error then add:

 ```-ea -javaagent:lib/quasar.jar```